Readings:

 22 SEPT.
 1852

 Philander Chase was born in New Hampshire in 1775.
 He graduated from Dartmouth, and then entered the ministry in the Episcopal Church.
-He felt the calling to preaching on the frontier and so moved west.
-He became bishop of Ohio, and also founded Kenyon College, raising the necessary funds in England.
-He ran into conflicts, both in his diocese and in the college, and so resigned his positions and moved to Michigan.
-However, the newly-formed diocese of Illinois called him in 1835 to be its bishop, and he served in this position until his death.
+He served congregations in Lake George, Poughkeepsie, New Orleans and Hartford, but felt the calling to preaching on the frontier and so moved west in 1817.
+He became bishop of Ohio in 1818, and also founded Kenyon College, raising the necessary funds in England.
+He ran into conflicts, both in his diocese and in the college, and so resigned his positions in 1831 and moved to Michigan.
+However, the newly-formed diocese of Illinois called him in 1835 to be its bishop, and he served in this position until his death, and as Presiding Bishop from 1843.

 Bp.
 Philander Chase and his wife.